Hakizu/TwitterBot/README.md

 - Create an app at the [Twitter Developer site](https://developer.twitter.com/) and create app tokens and keys
 - Set [Twit](https://www.npmjs.com/package/twit) config with consumer and access token/keys
-- Make sure [state.yml](./state.yml) is writable, this is where the last Tweet and its values are stored so to not Tweet repeated messages
 - Install the Twit, CSV and axios as dependencies

 ```